windurisky/goodnight-app-backend/README.md

    - Pagination without COUNT queries for better performance

 2. **Data Structure Optimization**
-   - Denormalized user data where appropriate
+   - Denormalized user data where appropriate, e.g.: sleep duration is pre-computed and stored in a field
    - Soft deletion pattern for follows to maintain history

 ### Multi-Tier Scaling Approach